Avengi/SkyrimMax-Script/README.md

-These are text files that contain console commands for Skyrim.
-They are meant to skip content you've already done before- without needing or using mods.
-Its all run from the native console.
-Place them inside Skyrim folder then run them ingame via console ("bat quest","bat max")

-"bat quest"
+# SkyrimMax-Script

+## For: The Elder Scrolls V: Skyrim (PC, any version with console access)

+Max out skills, unlock every perk, set your character to level 85, and instantly complete major questlines—without mods.

+## Files Included

+- `max.txt` — Sets all skills to 100, unlocks every perk, sets level 85, health, stamina, and magicka to 500.
-Auto complete the following major questlines; Main Quest (Draognborn) Thieves Guild, College of Winterhold, Dark Brotherhood.
+- `quest.txt` — Completes Main Quest (Dragonborn), Thieves Guild, College of Winterhold, Dark Brotherhood.

-"bat max"
-Set all skills to 100.
-Unlock every perk in the game.
-Set character level 85.
-Set health/stamina/magicka 500.

-1. Place max.txt and quest.txt inside skyrim folder.
+## Installation & Usage

+1. Place both `max.txt` and `quest.txt` in your Skyrim installation folder (where `Skyrim.exe` is).
-2. Create new Skyrim save.
-Open console.
+2. Start a new game and save.
-3. Send command "bat max" and "bat quest"
-4. Profit.
+3. Open the console (`~` key).
+4. Enter: `bat max` and press Enter.
+5. Enter: `bat quest` and press Enter.
+6. Enjoy your maxed-out character with completed quests.

+> **Note:** No mods required—these are native console commands.
+PC version only.